Natural Wellness, Beauty & Lifestyle |

 You can also try propping up your pillows at night so that the mucus doesn't collect in the back of the throat.

 If your postnasal drip symptoms are persistent, please first see your GP.
 You can also see one of our nutritional therapists who may assist you in getting to the source of the problem, which can often be caused by allergies or digestive symptoms.
-We can also offer tailored product and supplement advice, so please call today.
+We can also offer tailored product and supplement advice.
+Please book a consultation with our experts to find personalised natural solutions.

 Testing options for persistent postnasal drip include: